 - ¼ cup cheddar cheese, shredded

 Begin by preheating your oven to 375 F.

-On a non-stick silicon baking mat (or cooking sprayed cookie sheet), drop three separate piles of cheddar cheese evenly spaced apart.
+On a non-stick silicon baking mat (or parchment-lined cookie sheet), drop four separate piles of cheddar cheese, evenly spaced apart.
 You want to make sure they're somewhat formed into small piles.

-Remove from oven and let cool until hardened (about 10 minutes).
+Remove from oven and let cool until firmer (about 10 minutes).

 Top each crisp with a tablespoon of sour cream and a sprinkling of green onion.